jake-knerr/cogent/README.md

 Allowing read operations is a compromise.
 It would be great to have completely encapsulated components, but wrapping the DOM API for read operations is very verbose and ultimately not that helpful.
 However, mutations do require explicit permission from a component.

+Adding event listeners are not considered mutations.
+Nor is adding or removing a component from the document considered a mutation.

+All components in an event bubble are considered owners when it reaches them, and they can cancel or stop it.

 #### Any component can read state from anywhere.

 For this reason, the document object is always available for read-only operations.